Wasserman (company): History

-Controversy
+Controversies

-John Schnatter Lawsuit
+John Schnatter lawsuit

-In December 2019, Papa John's founder John Schnatter filed a lawsuit against Wasserman's advertising agency, Laundry Service, and its parent company, Wasserman Media Group.
-The legal action stemmed from a May 2018 conference call organized by Laundry Service for media training with Schnatter, which the agency recorded.
-Following the publication of the call's contents by Forbes, Schnatter resigned as chairman of the company.
+In December 2019, Papa John's founder John Schnatter filed a lawsuit against advertising agency, Laundry Service, and its parent company, Wasserman Media Group.
+The legal action stemmed from a May 2018 recorded conference call organized by Laundry Service for media training during which Schnatter used a racial slur against Black people.
+Following publication of the call's contents by Forbes, Schnatter resigned as chairman of the company, subsequently suing Laundry Service and Wasserman, alleging that the call was intentionally leaked following a dispute over a $6 million payment.